-Most laptops are equipped with a standard hard disk drive (HDD) containing moving components that consume precious battery power.
+Most laptops are equipped with a standard hard disk drive (HDD), which contains moving components that consume precious battery power.
 A solid-state drive (SSD), on the other hand, has no moving parts and therefore uses less power.
-SSDs use flash memory, allowing for a lower latency and quicker access time.
+SSDs use flash memory, allowing for lower latency and quicker access time.

 If you’re looking for laptops with enough power for all of your daily tasks, without breaking the bank, you can find a variety of high-quality options at Walmart.ca.
-A wide selection of laptops, laptop batteries, and the back to school electronics your family needs are available, all at everyday low prices.
-Also check out these back to school deals & sales to find quality products at prices that suit any budget.
+A wide selection of laptops, laptop batteries and the back to school electronics your family needs are available, all at everyday low prices.
+Also, check out these back to school deals and sales to find quality products at prices that suit any budget.